-Antares believes that ESG assessment is central to making sound credit decisions.
+Antares believes that ESG is an important factor in making sound credit decisions.
 As ESG considerations have evolved, so have we — ensuring we are more deliberate in how we define it, how we track it, and how we ensure that a strong understanding of ESG and its importance is ingrained in our culture.Timothy G. Lyne

 In-depth, fundamental analysis is at the heart of our investment philosophy.
 And ESG factors are integrated into the framework of our investment process.

 We not only maintain high ethical standards for ourselves and sponsors, but also for the middle market companies we invest in.
 Which is why our research for each potential borrower is guided by the Antares ESG Scorecard, designed to elicit the issuer’s strengths and weaknesses with respect to ESG considerations.